Brilliant-Home-Technology-Public/thrift_types/README.md

   * Structs defined in peripheral_interfaces in general are not stored serialized in production (As of 10/19/2018)
 * **Structs**
   * Adding a new struct is OK
-  * Removinng a struct is **DISCOURAGED**
+  * Removing a struct is **DISCOURAGED**
 * **Default Values**
   * Adding default values for new fields is **OK**
     * Prefer values that will evaluate to false or empty (i.e. 0, false, empty list, empty map, etc)
   * Adding default values for existing fields is **OK-ISH** AND requires a VERSION_UPDATE
     * Same preference as new fields
   * Changing default values is **OK-ISH** AND requires a VERSION_UPDATE
     * The fastbinary protocol WILL NOT SEND values if they are thought to match the default value.
-This means the IDL (thrift) version needs to be bumped every time a default value is changed (or added).
+This means the IDL (thrift) version needs to be bumped every time a default value is changed (or added or removed).
 * **Constants**
   * Adding constants is **OK**
   * Changing constant values is **OK-ISH**